 Granted it is not a major film, certainly not an epic like Ben Hur or a classic like Citizen Kane, but it has many simple virtues that other filmmakers would do well to note, being funny, touching, sharp and offering greater insights into human interaction than all but the finest award winners.

 Untouchable focuses on the complex and evolving relationship between a quadriplegic millionaire and the young man recruited as his carer, in spite of many better qualified people turning up to the interview.
 The film gives us time and space to explore the subtleties of each character and go beyond the initial encounter – this is way more than merely bouncing off one another.

 The psychology is three dimensional; it allows us to question how they perceive one another, why they behave as they do, how they change, what effect each has on the other over a period of time.
 They are an odd couple indeed, from the opposite ends of the social spectrum.
-So what does Philippe (François Cluzet) see in a womanising criminal like Driss (Sy)?
+So what does the aristocratic cripple Philippe (François Cluzet) see in a womanising criminal like Driss (Sy)?

 Firstly, lack of pity, but perhaps also the sense of danger and excitement, someone who won’t give predictable responses, someone who will challenge him in unpredictable ways, someone who can give him a slice of real life.

 After all, Driss is from a poor and rough neighbourhood with an unstable background, he knows violence, drug dealers, the worst of all worlds – and his aversion to the less pleasant aspects of care would appear to make him entirely unsuitable; but then being poor and black he is not expecting to be given a job anyway, only to get his benefit form signed so he can claim money from the State.